Working With Difficult Emotions: An Emergency Toolkit

 Once you are able to see clearly what is going on in an emotional moment, you put a bit of distance between you and the emotion.
 It's like being able to watch a rip-tide: if you are far away enough from it to identify it, there is not much chance of getting swept away in its deadly pull.
 The simple act of seeing it protects you from the danger of getting lost in it.

+Working with emotions is a lifelong journey.
 Even though these tools do work to lessen the damage done by those triggers--I am living proof to those who have known me throughout this journey-- there are deep reservoirs of residue.
 I am still occasionally catapulted back into those depths, left to thrash about in a murky dark despair.
 It’s not that yoga and meditation practice will make life less intense.
 On the contrary, they might even make things more intense, but they also teach you how to tune your system so that it is more capable of tolerating the voltage of this intensity.

 Here’s another thing.
 No matter how skilled I get in managing these difficult/painful emotions, (the turnaround time these days is measured in hours, rather than months or years) they never stop being painful.
 Pain is part of life.
 You can’t avoid it.
 What you can avoid is the layering of suffering you add on top.
 Sort of like adding insult to injury—you can skip the insult part.